joelparkerhenderson/wordbooks/pages/supply-chain-management/index.md

 * Greater flexibility: respond to changing market conditions, such as fluctuations in demand or supply chain disruptions.

 * Enhanced risk management: identify and mitigate supply chain risks, such as geopolitical instability or natural disasters.

-SCM requires careful coordination and collaboration among multiple stakeholders, including suppliers, manufacturers, distributors, and customers.
-Effective SCM also requires the use of advanced technology and analytical tools, such as inventory management software, demand forecasting algorithms, and data analytics platforms.